 Capitalised terms used above are defined in the PDS which can be viewed here.

-Please also read the “General Exclusions” section of the PDS with can be viewed here.
+Please also read the “General Exclusions” section of the PDS which can be viewed here.

 - Acne

-- Allergies limited to Rhinitis, Chronic Sinusitis, Eczema, Food Intolerance, Hay Fever
+- Allergies limited to Rhinitis, Chronic Sinusitis, Eczema, Food Intolerance, Hay Fever, however this excludes any Anaphylaxis as part of any such condition

 - have no other lung disease; and